CSharpTeoMan911/Eva/README.md

 <br>

-The SAPI speech recogniser is listening permanently, if listening function is activated.
+The PocketSphinx speech recogniser is listening permanently, if the listening function is activated.
 Once it recognises the word "Eva", the online speech recognition engine is activated.
 The online speech recognition engine has the role of extracting the commands and their content.

 <br>
 <br>